Code of Ethics and Conduct.

 It is our policy not to make cash donations to political parties.

-Any political activity and participation in electoral politics by our colleagues must occur strictly in an individual and private capacity and not on behalf of the company.
-Colleagues may not use company time, property, equipment or funds to conduct or promote personal political activity.
+Any political activity and participation in electoral politics must occur strictly in an individual and private capacity and not on behalf of the company.
+Do not use company time, property, equipment or funds to conduct or promote personal political activity.
 You should also not suggest that your views are representative of Mammoth or that Mammoth supports your personal views.

 k.
 Compliance with laws and contracts

 You are responsible for complying with the laws, regulations and codes of practice applicable to your areas of responsibility.
-You should seek assistance from James Penny or Melanie Morris for the creation, negotiation, amendment and/or termination of any contract.
+You should seek assistance from James Penny, Melanie Morris or Laura Johnston for the creation, negotiation, amendment and/or termination of any contract.

 We are committed to complying with our contractual obligations and take seriously any failure by another party to do the same.